 Fulgent Therapeutics LLC was initially formed in June 2011 as a California corporation and converted to a California limited liability company in September 2012.
-The term the "Company" refers to Fulgent Therapeutics LLC and its former subsidiary unless otherwise noted or the context otherwise requires.
-The Company's authorized, issued and outstanding equity interests are referred to as "shares" in the Company's operating agreement, as amended from time to time (the "Operating Agreement"), but are referred to as "units" herein.
-The Company is managed by its Manager, Ming Hsieh, who is also the Company's controlling equity holder.
+The term the "Company" refers to Fulgent Therapeutics LLC and its subsidiary.
+Fulgent LLC's authorized, issued and outstanding equity interests are referred to as "shares" in the Company's operating agreement, as amended from time to time, but are referred to as "units" herein.
 Dollar and unit amounts, except per unit dollar amounts, are reported in thousands unless otherwise noted.

-The Company is a rapidly growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the overall quality of patient care (the "Diagnostics business").
+The Company is a rapidly growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the overall quality of patient care.
 The Company has developed a proprietary technology platform that allows it to offer a broad and flexible test menu while maintaining accessible pricing, high accuracy and competitive turnaround times.
-The Company's current test menu offers single-gene tests and pre-established, multi-gene, disease-specific panels that collectively test for many genetic conditions, including various cancers, cardiovascular diseases and neurological disorders.
+The Company's current test menu offers single-gene tests and pre-established disease-specific panels that collectively test for many genetic conditions, including various cancers, cardiovascular diseases and neurological disorders.
 The Company's existing customer base consists primarily of hospitals and medical institutions, which are frequent and high-volume users of genetic tests.

 The accompanying interim condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-The accompanying condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2015.
 All intercompany transactions and accounts are eliminated in consolidation.
-The accompanying interim condensed consolidated balance sheet and statement of members' equity as of June 30, 2016, and the interim condensed consolidated statements of operations and cash flows for the six months ended June 30, 2016 and 2015 are unaudited.
-The unaudited interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2016 and the results of operations and cash flows for the six months ended June 30, 2016 and 2015.
-The results of operations for the six months ended June 30, 2016 are not necessarily indicative of the results to be expected for the year ending December 31, 2016 or for any other future year or interim period.
+The accompanying interim condensed consolidated balance sheet as of March 31, 2016, and the interim condensed consolidated statements of operations and cash flows for the three months ended March 31, 2016 and 2015 are unaudited.
+The unaudited interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2016 and the results of operations and cash flows for the three months ended March 31, 2016.
+The results of operations for the three months ended March 31, 2016 are not necessarily indicative of the results to be expected for the year ending December 31, 2016 or for any other future year or interim period.